statwangz/MATH-4432-Statistical-Machine-Learning/README.md

 ## Reference

-- [An introduction to statistical learning](https://www.statlearning.com/).
+- [An Introduction to Statistical Learning: With Applications in R](https://www.statlearning.com/).
 Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.

 ## Acknowledgments